“This is a Library, but Where are the Books?”

 Really?
 No books?
 King Leon X’s camera homes in on the “God-damn Diary of Anne Mother Fucking Frank”—a book but, as he apparently sees it, the wrong book for the black students.
 More on that later.

-Oh so correctly, Ms. Caple says library woes are hardly unique to Martin Luther King.
+Oh so correctly, Ms. Caple reminds us that K-12 library woes are hardly unique to Martin Luther King.
 The “savage inequalities” documented by Jonathan Kozol are alive and well in our schools and libraries.
 Even average public libraries can spend only about $4 per capita each year on books and other content.
 All library endowments in the U.S. total only several billion or so.
 Harvard’s endowment alone is worth some $36 billion.
-Meanwhile the Trump Administration hopes to kill off the Institute of Museum and Library Services and related programs, which, although providing just a small slice of library funding at the national level, are a godsend for many cash-strapped libraries.
-Trump’s sadists probably won’t succeed in the 2018 budget.
+Meanwhile the Trump Administration hopes to kill off the Institute of Museum and Library Services and related programs, which, although providing just a small slice of library funding at the national level, are godsends for many cash-strapped libraries.
+Donald Trump’s sadists probably won’t succeed in the 2018 budget.
 But if Trump remains in office, his people will keep trying to wipe out IMLS or compromise its mission, possibly turning it in whole or in part into a propaganda agency.

 Philadelphia is not the sole city stingy toward public and K-12 libraries.
 But it stands out as an example of the underlying library crisis in the U.S. and the risk of ugly social ramifications.
 The threats range from a less prepared workforce to heightened racial, ethnic, and religious tensions, given the importance of libraries not only as vehicles for self-improvement but also as community unifiers.
 It is no coincidence that public libraries in Baltimore and Ferguson excelled as violence-free sanctuaries during the riots in the aftermath of police killings of African-Americans under questionable circumstances in both those two cities.